 NINE TIMES OUT OF 10, when a person with heart failure needs to be admitted, that’s due to congestion.
 And helping patients shed their excess fluid is usually the most important goal of their hospitalization.

-Related articles: “Tuning up your heart failure patients at discharge” (February 2019), and “Are you over-testing troponins?”
-(September 2017)
+Related articles: “Tuning up your heart failure patients at discharge” (February 2019), and for more updated guidelines on troponins, read our “Are you over-testing troponins?”

 Unfortunately, according to a Johns Hopkins cardiologist who spoke about heart failure at a cardiology precourse during this spring’s Society of Hospital Medicine conference, that doesn’t always happen.
 Too often, patients are given a dose of diuretics, lose some water weight, feel better, and are sent home on oral diuretics and instructions to follow up with outpatient physicians.